 2. Women May Associate with People Who Don’t Support Their Recovery

-One piece of very good news for women in recovery is that women are less prone to relapse than men.
+One piece of very good news for women in recovery at a women’s detox center is that women are less prone to relapse than men.
 A UCLA study of more than 300 people from 26 treatment programs found that in the course of six months, 32 percent of men relapsed, while only 22 percent of women relapsed.
 While trying to explain this discrepancy, researchers considered the possibility that women enjoyed more robust social support, which is one of the best predictors of a strong recovery.
-They did find that women were more likely than men to maintain a social network, but it turned out that network wasn’t especially supportive of recovery.
+They did find that women were more likely than men to maintain a social network, but it turned out that the network wasn’t especially supportive of recovery.

 Maintaining relationships with people who don’t support your recovery and might intentionally undermine it is a serious risk for someone in recovery.
 It is even more of an issue if you maintain a relationship with a partner who still drinks or uses drugs, especially if that relationship is codependent.